 Hi everyone.
 I hope you had an enjoyable weekend– only one more week and the summer of 2012 will be history.
 I will remember it as the summer of my painting marathon.
-When I moved the cars out of the garage and set up a hodgepodge of hand-me down furniture to paint for my daughter.
+When I moved the cars out of the garage and set up a hodgepodge of hand-me down furniture to paint with DIY chalk paint for my daughter.
 I completed it a few weeks ago, but still have a few of the items to show you.

 I will be including this and all the other painting posts I have done on a page I am creating called–

 For this post I am going to show you how I painted over a very old painted surface with DIY chalk paint.

 Here is the AFTER of a cute little corner cabinet that was my husband’s grandparents.
 It is in its new home – the foyer of my daughter’s apartment.
 Of all the pieces I painted, this is both my daughter’s and my favorite.
 She loves it and that makes me one happy mom.

 Quite a cute little piece and I am sure there are many of you who would like it just the way it is.
 It is a classic, but the red is not one of my daughter’s fav colors.
 It also needed a little love.

 It was painted in a milk or an early version of chalk paint – it was highly pigmented and made a mess.
 Time to put a mask on so I would not breath in the dust.
 When I started to sand it with my little hand sanding block, it came off like powder.
 It reminded me of powdered tempura paint that I used as a kid in school, but since it was old I figured it could contain lead so I only removed the shine a bit and left the red on.

 Supplies Needed:Paint – Glidden Zesty Lime – satin finish Non-Sanded Grout Water Mixing bucket – I use an old coffee can with a lid.
 Paint stirring stick Paint brush Valspar Antiquing Glaze -Asphaltum 98278.
 Soft Rags Clear Paste Wax